GC-public-learning/jet-pack-compose-1.3-book/README.md

             searchResults.value = asyncFind(name).await()
         }
     }
-    // use of coroutine.async > return needed
+    // use of coroutine.async > if return needed
-    private fun asyncFind(name: String): Deferred<List<Customer>?> =
+    // return a Deffered object that needs to be called with .await() private fun asyncFind(name: String): Deferred<List<Customer>?> =
         coroutineScope.async(Dispatchers.IO) {
             return@async customerDao.findCustomer(name)